 It is extremely dangerous and risky to drive with a failing throttle position sensor or accelerator pedal position sensor because the faulty sensor could potentially cause the car to accelerate on its own.
 It is better to get your vehicle towed to a mechanic rather than having it driven all the way there.

 Contact a certified mechanic

 Unfortunately, these sensors are almost impossible to repair and often need to be replaced and cannot be repaired.
 But even the replacement isn’t that simple in most cases.
 The new throttle position sensor often has to be synchronized with the car’s management system.
 Consult a certified and experienced mechanic for the job.

 Accelerator Pedal Position Sensor Replacement Cost

-Depending on the make and model of a vehicle, an estimated average cost of switch replacement goes range from $150 to $200.
+Depending on the make and model of a vehicle, an estimated average cost of switch replacement ranges from $150 to $200.
 For some cars, these sensors can be more expensive.
 The labor cost can range from $60 to $90

-Because the accelerator pedal sensor is an integral part of a vehicle, its job is critical, and while these sensors don’t go bad so often, these can be expensive to replace.
+Because the accelerator pedal sensor is an integral part of a vehicle, its job is critical, and while these sensors don’t go bad so often, they can be expensive to replace.